ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 authorization server must ensure the confidentiality, integrity and authenticity of all exchanged messages within the ACE protocol.

-Section {{as-commsec}} specifies how communication with the authorization server is secured.
+{{as-commsec}} specifies how communication with the authorization server is secured.

 ## RawPublicKey Mode {#rpk-mode}